-Business policy enforcement is a Miradore Online feature that allows administrators to define business policies for devices.
-This means that chosen applications and configuration profiles, for example, passcode requirements and Wi-Fi configurations, can be automatically installed/enforced to specific devices.
+Business policy enforcement is Miradore Online feature that allows administrators to automate the deployment of applications, files, certificates and configuration profiles.
+For example, passcode requirements and Wi-Fi configurations, can be automatically installed/enforced to specific devices.

 To see more about configuration profiles click here.